 • High Roof: Standing room for most adults, overhead storage options, more open interior feel

-Your choice between these configurations will significantly impact your van's capabilities and how you'll use it day-to-day.
+Your choice between these setups will greatly affect your van's abilities and how you'll use it every day.

 Sprinter vs Transit: Comprehensive Overview